galib45/hadron/README.md

-# Hadron Launcher
+# Quarkpad

 ## Overview

-Hadron Launcher is a simple, open-source game launcher for Linux, designed to manage and launch games using Valve's Proton compatibility layer.
+Quarkpad is a simple, open-source game launcher for Linux, designed to manage and launch games using Valve's Proton compatibility layer.
 It provides a clean graphical interface built with the `iced` framework to help users organize their game library, add new games, configure basic settings, and launch them with Proton.

 ## Features